shinyoungyou/user-docs/docs/index.md

 - Basic familiarity with programming concepts (e.g., loops, arrays).
 - A foundational understanding of version control systems, specifically Git.
-- General familiarity with coding in any language supported by VS Code, such as JavaScript, Python, Java, or C#.
+- Familiarity with Python and have the Python extension installed in VS Code.
+- Have used Python in the VS Code environment before.
+- Frontend experience with HTML.
+- Windows environment

 ## Software Requirements